YouTube

 DAY 13 – AL NURI MOSQUE

-Today we are exploring the city of Mosul and what is left of the old town.
+Today, we are exploring the city of Mosul and what is left of the old town.
 It was a strange feeling to know what was going on here less than 8 years ago.
-We started the morning with a Chai and some mince pastry dish infront of the Al Nuri Mosque, a mosque that the leader of ISIS, Mr Baghdadi declared a new caliphate and formally introduced ISIS and their wicked ways to the west.
+We started the morning with a Chai and some minced pastry dish in front of the Al Nuri Mosque, a mosque where the leader of ISIS, Mr Baghdadi, declared a new caliphate and formally introduced ISIS and their wicked ways to the West.

-We were lucky enough to visit a local home where we could see first hand why it was so important to restore this area.
-This family had gone through it all during ISIS occupation.
-One of the grand children suffers from speech and hearing difficulties due to the blast of an explosive that landed near the house, something that is all too common as you walk around the city.
+We were lucky enough to visit a local home and see firsthand why it was so important to restore this area.
+This family had gone through it all during the ISIS occupation.
+One of the grandchildren suffers from speech and hearing difficulties due to the blast of an explosive that landed near the house, something that is all too common as you walk around the city.

 WHERE IS MOSUL?